sheenugh/AWS-DCC_vowel_counter_for_alf_and_palindrome_checker_for_alf/README.md

 #
 # This repository consists of two programs:
 # Program 1 - Vowel Counter (uppercase and lowercase)
-# Program 2 - Checking the string if palindrome or not
+# Program 2 - Checking The String If Palindrome or Not